duarteocarmo/duarteocarmo.com/content/posts/1-podcasts.markdown

 title:  A “non-nerd” introduction to podcasts
 date:   2016-05-12

-So you want to start listenning to podcasts?
+So you want to start listening to podcasts?
 Alright here are some tips to get you started.
 Let me start by saying..

 Podcasts are a weird topic.
 Some people love them, some people hate them.
 From what I have noticed , younger audiences aren’t exactly “Podcast Lovers”.
 Most tech users prefer to watch a video our scroll a feed instead of hearing someone talk about a particular topic.

 But Podcasts can be really interesting, particularly if you are into a very specific topic.
 There are general podcasts about things like “Tech”, “Politics”, “Comedy”, “Sports”, of course.
 But podcasts are interesting when they get really specific, and they do.
-Podcasts about “Stuff you should know”, “The financials of a startup”, “Makeup”, “Apple only podcasts”.
+Podcasts about “Stuff you should know”, “The finances of a startup”, “Makeup”, “Apple only podcasts”.
 Podcasts are fun when you get into a very specific topic and listen to enthusiasts (just like you )talk about it.

 _Podcasts are fun when you get into a very specific topic and listen to enthusiasts (just like you) talk about it._